sprobst76/vibedterm/README.md

 - Vault tab: create/unlock vaults; stores hosts/identities.
 - Hosts tab: manage hosts and identities saved in the vault.
 - Terminal tab: pick a saved host or enter details manually, connect/disconnect, run quick commands, view logs.
 On first connect it prompts to trust the host key (fingerprint shown) and persists acceptance in vault metadata for reuse.
+An experimental interactive shell is available (basic text stream; xterm integration planned).